For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: photographyfirm – Shutterstock

-They're installed by your energy supplier.
-They'll contact you to ask if you'd like one installed, and to arrange a time for this to happen (at no extra cost to you).
+Smart meters are installed by your energy supplier.
+They'll likely contact you to ask if you'd like one installed and can arrange a time for this to happen (at no extra cost to you).

 Here's a list of the main functions and benefits of smart meters: